-Choosing the right structure for your firm can be a complex process.
 Emerging models for firm structures include partnerships where the new partner does not have to purchase equity in the firm, corporatised models that allow external shareholders and differing levels of equity for partners and staff, and models where new owners do not have to buy goodwill.

-Our three top tips for selecting a firm structure
+Top tips for selecting a firm structure

 - Be clear on your goals